chandan-vavilala/Perfomatrics-ForSchoolEvaluation/README.md

 # Perfomatrics - for School Evaluation

 ## Description
 This is a web application built using React.js, Node.js, MongoDB, D3.js, and Firebase.
-It provides the University professors to assess any previous Semesters Assessments and evaluate them for any further usage of the assessments.
+It provides the University professors to assess any previous semesters assessments and evaluate them for any further usage of the assessments.

 ## Features
-- User Management: Managing users of the university based on there roles.
+- User Management: Managing users of the university based on their roles(**Super-admin, admin, faculty**).
 - Assessment Evaluations: A Visualization is used to assess any previous semester's assessments.
 - Cleaning Data: On Uploading the csv files the data is cleaned in-app and stored in the MongoDB

 ## Technologies Used
 - **Frontend**:
   - React.js
+  - D3.js
   - FontAwesome for icons.

 - **Backend**:
   - Node.js
   - MongoDB (using Mongoose for ORM)
+  - Python Script

 - **Authentication and Authorization**:
   - Firebase Authentication